 Otherwise, I would say do not interrupt the customer until and unless they haven’t kept their point first.
 This will give them the satisfaction that they were heard first and can expect an accurate solution to their problem.

-How to Say no to Customer’s Requests or Demands?
+How to Say ‘No’ to Customer’s Demands?

 There are various ways to politely decline or say no to a customer’s request or demand.
 To help you do that effectively, we have prepared a list to help you out.
 Read our blog on how to politely say no to customers along with real-life examples.

-How to Keep Track of the Client’s Information?
+How to Keep Track of Client’s Information?

 You can keep track of your client’s information by integrating your live chat software with a CRM platform or via their chat history with your brand.
 These two will help you track their previous interactions with the brand and their pains-points.
 Thus giving your operators an edge and helping them create a personalized experience for each individual customer.